-"Don't you dare Diana," Rose said with a smile, "You and your oral fixation."
+"Don't you dare Diana," Rose cautioned quickly through her smile.
+"You and your oral fixation."
 She sighed and shook her head, "You are just like your father."
-Diana raised her eyebrows, "No I'm not," she paused and glanced at the three oldest, "They are the most like Dad"

-"So we didn't settle down and have kids at the age of 92," Abby said with an eye roll, "I'm not having kids until I'm at least 500"
+"So we didn't settle down and have kids at the age of 92," Abby replied with an eye roll.
+"I'm not having kids until I'm at least 500, if then."

-"Speaking of which," Rose said suddenly, "Where are my little darlings"
+"Speaking of which," Rose cut in suddenly with a beaming smile, "Where are my little darlings?"

 "Mathelow is with Dad in the control room, hopefully Natalievazon and Kyleticarvin are still with them."

-"Well apparently Samatmaha ran into some trouble at the Battle of the Little Bighorn," he paused, "he's regenerated."
-Rose sighed and shook her head,
+"Well apparently Samatmaha ran into some trouble at the Battle of the Little Bighorn," he explained carefully, "He's regenerated."